kleros109/abovethehollow/src/site/notes/07 Digital Garden/Above the Hollow.md

 ---
 ## Topics

-The notes tagged [[07 Digital Garden/ATH\|ATH]]  have been initially shared in my family group chat.
+The notes tagged [[07 Digital Garden/ATH\|ATH]]  have been initially shared in my family group chat or [newsletter](https://abovethehollow.beehiiv.com/).
 These notes and others have been categorized into [[07 Digital Garden/Topics\|Topics]].
 A selection of topics to get you started are shown below:

 - [[07 Digital Garden/Advice\|Advice]]
 - [[07 Digital Garden/AI\|AI]]